kymwei/React-From/README.md

 ## To run this project
 - type `npm start` and you will see it is running on `http://localhost:8080/`

+## To run unit test
+- type `npm run test` to compile your test case

 ![alt text](img/1.png "Description goes here")
 ![alt text](img/2.PNG "Description goes here")